 Preparing Cherry Seeds for Stratification

-"Stratification" describes the process used to break seed dormancy.
+"Stratification" describes a process used to break seed dormancy.
 Stratification requirements vary depending on the type of seed and the environment to which it has adapted.
-Some seeds need to be damaged, burned, digested or crushed before they come out of dormancy.
-Others simply need to spend a few months dormant before germination.
+Some seeds need to be damaged, burned, digested or crushed before they come out of dormancy, a process called scarification.
+Others simply need to spend a few months dormant before germination, without scarification or stratification treatment.
+And some seeds may be sown immediately after they're harvested for quick germination.
 Cherry trees require cold stratification to emulate the conditions the seed experiences on the ground under winter snow.

 Harvest ripe cherries from a tree or purchase ripe cherries at the market.
 Seeds from fruits that ripen on the tree germinate more reliably than from fruits that were picked early.
 When cherries are picked early, the seeds do not always fully develop.
 Clean off all traces of fruit and fruit pulp, and thoroughly rinse the seeds in a colander.
 There's no need to dry the seeds out before stratification, because you are going to place them in a damp medium.